Introduction

 Enrolments for the Direct to Full examinations opened in January 2023, six months after the publication of the new syllabus.

 The examination is specifically aimed at aspiring amateurs who are already competent in related technical subjects.
-However, it will be open to all, and Foundation and Intermediate amateurs are free to enroll for the Direct to Full examination or continue along the three-tier route as they wish.
+However, it will be open to all, and Foundation and Intermediate amateurs are free to enrol for the Direct to Full examination or continue along the three-tier route as they wish.
 No credit transfer between the two routes will be possible.

 For further information on this route please refer to the RSGB website.